nette-intellij/intellij-neon/README.md

 This plugin is in its early development phase, it's not complete at all and it will contain many bugs!
  Be careful if you decide to use it.

+To be able to compile it, add these external libraries to your project: PHP, YAML, CSS - all from plugin dir of your PhpStorm installation.
+You may also need to add jUnit 4 to run tests.

 Please tell me what **features** you'd like in *Issues tab*.